 You can indeed watch Monday Night Football games on your computer or mobile device.
 You can use the WatchESPN app, which requires a subscription, or the Yahoo Sports app.

 Pregame duties are handled by Suzy Kolber, Steve Young and Randy Moss.
-During the Week 1 double billing, the second game in 2020 was announced by the team of Kirk Herbstreit and Chris Fowler.

 Monday Night Football has created a bit of a legend for itself thanks to some amazing games and moments that have been replayed and then replayed some more over the past decades.
 We’ve put together five of our favorites to share with you.